dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 ![Showing the login button on your React and Redux game](https://cdn.auth0.com/blog/aliens-go-home/showing-the-login-button-in-your-react-game.png)

-## Creating the Leaderboard React Components
+## Creating the Leaderboard React Component

-Now that you have configured Auth0 as your identity management system, you will need to create the components that will show the leaderboard and the max score for the current user.
+Now that you have configured Auth0 as your identity management system, you will need to create the components that will show the leaderboard and the max score for the current player.
 For that, you will create two components: `Leaderboard` and `Rank`.
-You will need to split this feature into two components because, as you will see, it's not that simple to show user data (max score, name, position, and picture) in a nice way.
-It's not hard either, but you will have to type some good amount of code and adding everything into one component would make it look clumsy.
+You will need to split this feature into two components because, as you will see, it's not that simple to show player's data (like max score, name, position, and picture) in a nice way.
+It's not hard either, but you will have to type some good amount of code.
+So, adding everything into one component would make it look clumsy.

 As your game does not have any players yet, the first thing you will need to do is to define some mock data to populate the leaderboard.
 The best place to do this is in the `Canvas` component.
 Also, since you are going to update your canvas, you can go ahead and replace the `Login` component with the `Leaderboard` (you will add `Login` inside the `Leaderboard` in a moment):